 President Biden is taking office at an unprecedented time for cryptocurrencies.
-With about one in five Americans holding them, the global market capitalization for cryptocurrencies stands at roughly a trillion dollars, according to CoinMarketCap.
-The market could further expand with the launch of crypto securities like exchange-traded funds (ETFs).
+With about one in five Americans holding them, the global market capitalization for cryptocurrencies stands at roughly a trillion dollars according to CoinMarketCap.
+The market could further expand with the launch of crypto securities like exchange-traded funds (ETFs), however, when it comes to Biden & cryptocurrency, where does Biden stand on cryptocurrency?

 Let’s take a closer look at where the Biden administration stands on cryptocurrencies and what it means for your portfolio.